 I'm a huge fan of writing.
 I don't only write opinion pieces, I also write screenplays, poetry, fiction, etc. I love then sun, mostly when I am at the beach.
-I'm from Vancouver and did not take part in the riots.
+I'm from White Rock but work in Vancouver city.
 I love discovery Channel, especially during shark week.
-I like to skateboard at times, and just kick back at other times.
-I do impersonations for fun as well.
-If I can put a smile on your face at some time or another, I have done what I set out to accomplish.
+I do impersonations for fun and run @Claymation_nation on Instagram

 just wanted to keep you updated on where I’m at with the Millennial Perspective blog right now.
 The site is under construction but it won’t go down.
 I’d love to get your ideas for the re-design, let me know what you’d like to see.
 Right now I just want to make navigation easier as the blogs are building up.

 I’ve recently gotten business cards developed to help get people in the entertainment business to have my work email to further my network and hopefully get to a place where this blog can have its own network in topics I’m interested in but can’t feature in ABORT Magazine.